qpamanda/ProjectGoLive/README.md

 - For every tables created we will include following fields for tracking purpose.
     - CreatedBy
-    - Created_DT
+    - Created_dt
-    - ModifiedBy
+    - LastModifiedBy
-    - Modified_DT
+    - LastModified_dt